 Characteristic Description - Highlight vague word (s) Replacement word (s) Practical Example Specific A performer needs to set a specific target to achieve.
 Measurable During the goal a performer needs to measure how they are doing.
 Achievable All goals set need to be able to be achieved by performers.
 Recorded Goals should be recorded when agreed with the coach.
 Timed Goals need to be achieved in a certain amount of time.

+Recorded with the coach.
+Timed Goals need to be achieved in a certain amount of time.
 4. What are the other benefits of a performer setting a goal?